A Christmas Tale of Magic and Faith

 The bearded old man was breathless.
 His pulse quickened.
 Could it be?
 Had they finally understood the mystery?
-Was this the time?
+Is this the time?

 “What is it old friend?” asked Melchior.

 Gaspar was muttering to himself, checking and rechecking the maps.
-He took an ancient compass into his weathered hands and began to trace overlapping circles on one of the time worn map of the stars lying upon the table.
+He took an ancient compass into his weathered hands and began to trace overlapping circles on one of the time worn celestial maps lying on the table.

 Balthasar and Melchior leaned over the table.
 Confusion gave way to disbelief as the two robed men examined their friend’s calculations.
 Gaspar had settled into a chair, watching.
 Anticipation hung thick in the silence of the tent.